Josh Maja: Return to Bordeaux

 In the 2022–23 Ligue 2 season, Maja played all 38 games and scored 16 goals, finishing fourth among top scorers, while Bordeaux finished third, missing out on promotion by one place and three points.
 He then turned down the option to renew for one year at the club.
 His goal tally included a hat-trick on 3 September in a 3–1 win away to Paris FC.

 West Bromwich Albion

 On 1 August 2023, Maja signed for Championship club West Bromwich Albion on a three-year deal.
 He made his debut 11 days later as a substitute in a 3–2 home win over Swansea City, With fitness and injury issues, he missed two months from September to November, then scored his first goal in a 2–1 loss to Leicester City at The Hawthorns on 2 December.

 Maja was injured in the first half of his return to Sunderland on 9 December 2023, suffering ankle ligament breaks and being sidelined for four to five months.

 He scored the first hat-trick of the 2024–25 Championship season in a 3–1 victory over QPR on 10 August 2024.

+On 15 May 2026, the club said it had offered the player a new contract.

+Le Havre

+On 31 July 2026, Maja joined Ligue 1 side Le Havre on a one year deal, with the option of an additional year.